-I have worked in operations and innovations management roles at Rainforest Alliance, the Sustainable Agriculture Network, and ISEAL Alliance to strengthen tools and systems that support operational excellence and credibility.
+My name is Ana Garzón.
+I am a sustainability professional with twenty years of experience in non-profit management and sustainability.
+In the last decade, I have worked in operations and innovations management roles at Rainforest Alliance, the Sustainable Agriculture Network, and ISEAL Alliance to strengthen tools and systems that support operational excellence and digital innovations.

 In the digital age, data-driven insights are essential to fueling progress on challenges such as climate change, species loss, modern slavery, and other environmental and social crises.

 More on my background and experience

 Past and current roles in support of sustainability organizations include multi-year project management, program operations implementation, digital assurance best practice development (training workshops, best practice guidance), and digital capacity-building for sustainability standards organizations.

 - Data governance framework: Conceptualization, development, and testing of a framework to help sustainability standards manage data systematically and effectively in an era of increased scrutiny on data value and data privacy

 - Data governance program development and review: Support for sustainability standards to apply data governance concepts and implement policies, processes, and tools to understand their key data from source to value.

 - Benchmarking assessments and recognition programs: Support for several sustainability standards in upgrading and updating their benchmarking assessment tools (standards and assurance systems) to inform their collaborations with other sustainability programs.

 - Guidance notes on data management and data governance for sustainability standards: Curation of best practice concepts and tools that equip standards with practices and steps to enable traceability of data from source to value.